cpaelzer/cpaelzer.github.io/content/blogs/008-virt-stack-crystal-ball.md

 version 6.0 (January 2020) as the versions to target.

 We prefer providing the newer QEMU 4.2 over 4.1 to ensure the best possible feature set to our users.
-However, while QEMU 5.0 may release before Focal it is too late in the cycle to pick up.
+The following qemu 5.0 won't be released yet at the time of the 20.04 release.

 ## FAQ

-There are a bunch of common further questions, let me try to answer them right away as well.
+There are a bunch of questions commonly asked about the topic, let me try to answer them right away:

-Q: _Why does Ubuntu skip QEMU and libvirt versions?_
+Q: _Why does Ubuntu not release every QEMU and libvirt versions?_

+A: This avoids fallout for Ubuntu users the development release.
-A: Releasing each version is overall more costly than beneficial.
-It causes additional work that is better spent elsewhere to get other components fixed and updated.
-Furthermore having “_several quick but potentially error prone updates_” policy works for some components, but the virt-stack is not one of them.
+Having “_several quick but potentially error prone updates_” policy works for some components, but the virt-stack is not one of them.

-The virtualization stack is utilized through the Ubuntu project.
-Pushing releases more often increases the chance to slow down or even bring to a grinding halt the project.
+The virtualization stack is utilized throughout the test stack of the Ubuntu project and many others.
+Pushing releases more often increases the chance to slow down or even bring the project to a grinding halt.
 If new features require that we need to work on them in advance we usually do so in [PPAs](https://help.launchpad.net/Packaging/PPA) without affecting the rest of Ubuntu.
+Therefore releasing each version would be more costly than beneficial for the Ubuntu users.

 Q: _Really, that means QEMU might be outdated by 3 months when Ubuntu 20.04 releases?_

 A: That is not accurate.
-It is not outdated but stabilized for three months.
+It is not _outdated_ but _stabilized_ for three months.
 We continue testing more uncommon cases and ensure that features continue to work.
-There might be an upstream stable release like 4.2.1 that we will pull in, but even if there is not we usually go through recent git commits and cherry pick fixes for stabilization of QEMU/Libvirt before an Ubuntu release is finalized.
+There might be an upstream stable release like 4.2.1 that we will pull in, but even if there is not we go through recent git commits and cherry pick fixes for stabilization of QEMU/Libvirt before an Ubuntu release is finalized.